lpantano/mypubs/post/mirqc_with_bcbio.md

 After the analysis with `bcbio`, we can calculate the amount of miRs that follows the relative abundance rule.
-To measure this, I took the average from the replicates and kept only the miRs with a median > 5 counts after normalization (upper quantile normalization) among samples.
+To measure this, I took the average from the replicates and kept only the miRs with a median > 5 counts after upper quantile normalization among samples.

 miRNAs which A > B are 111, and all of them follows A > D > C